-The Basics Of Oral Cancer Screenings For High-Risk Patients In Orange County
+The Basics of Oral Cancer Screenings for High-Risk Patients in Orange County

 Dr. Brian Toorani, a graduate of the University of the Pacific School of Dentistry, and his team know how important it is to maintain your oral and dental health.
-The Dental Oasis at Orange County is proud to provide Oral Cancer Screenings to its patients to help prevent the damaging effects of oral cancer.

 An oral cancer screening is an exam performed by your dentist to check for signs of cancer or precancerous conditions in your mouth.
 The main goal of this screening is to catch cancer early when there is a greater chance for a cure. ?If you engage in any of the following, you may be at a higher risk of oral cancer: